A-kly/School-Vault/CMPUT 404/Lecture 9 - HTML.md

 - HTML for UI
 	- Forms accept input and use GETs and POSTs
 	- \<input> tag can be MANY many values (check on slides)
+	- Have to declare data name
+	- have to include default value, and any hidden values
 	-